 Consequences of Leaving Addiction Rehab Early

-During your stay at a residential drug treatment center, you’ll learn important techniques for treating your addiction long into the future.
+During your stay at a residential drug treatment center, you’ll learn essential techniques for treating your addiction long into the future.
 People who give up before they’re supposed to may not learn these skills or how to use them effectively.

 2. Work Together with Your Primary Therapist

 If you choose to enroll in our program, we’ll assign a master’s-level clinician to serve as your primary therapist.
 The relationship you develop with your therapist is instrumental in your success during the program and beyond.
-The better your relationship with your therapist, the more comfortable you’ll feel discussing life experiences, thought processes or behaviors that may have contributed to your addiction.
+The better your relationship with your therapist, the more comfortable you’ll feel discussing life experiences, thought processes, or behaviors that may have contributed to your addiction.

-Your Addiction Rehab Therapists Wants to Help
+Your Addiction Rehab Therapist Wants to Help

-3. Give the Program a Real Chance
+3. Give the Program a Chance

 At The Raleigh House, every component of our drug and alcohol treatment program was carefully planned by a team of experts who have had success with helping people recover from addiction.
 No matter which rehab center you ultimately select, resist the urge you may feel to fight the program.

-As one of our residents, you’ll become part of a family dedicated to helping you maintain a life filled with purpose and goals.
+As a resident, you become a part of a family dedicated to helping you maintain a life filled with purpose and goals.